claytonk/ALPS-modx-import/README.txt

 == Installation ==

+1. Rename zipped repository as 'modx-import.zip'
-1. Upload zipped repository to `/wp-content/plugins/` directory
+1. Upload 'modx-import.zip' to `/wp-content/plugins/` directory and unzip or go to your Wordpress plugins and click "Add New" to upload and unzip
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. You should see a "MODX Import" menu item in your admin sidebar.
 Click it to begin the import process.